kawaicheung/book-on-naming-things/manuscript/0_C_Scannability.md

 GetArchivedProjectsForAccount(int accountID)
 ```

-I lean toward the latter because I find the scannability of these method names more valuable than brevity.
+I lean toward the latter because, once again, I find the scannability of these method names more valuable than brevity.
 Also, while the names are more wordy, the words help me pinpoint the genesis of each method more quickly.
 I don't have to deduce the intent of the methods from its parameters.

-All told, I’ve deliberated intensely but make just one naming edit. `GetAvailableProjectsForUser()` is now `GetProjectsForUser()`.
-I stop short of pruning down even further because it doesn't improve the clarity of these methods, particularly in the context of similar methods around it.

 Treating words like currency doesn’t mean to be as stingy as possible, it also means making the right investments.